 STEP wants us to shift our language to help shift our minds: “Over the past few years, March 8 [International Women’s Day] has been used as a marketing opportunity in the same vein as Valentine's Day or Mother's Day with “special discounts” on women’s underwear and household appliances.”
 So true.

-Valentine’s Day, named for a priest who defied an emperor and was executed on Feb.
+Valentine’s Day was named for a priest who defied an emperor and was executed on Feb.
 14, 273 CE.
-We can always celebrate love of course, but it’s also a day to commemorate political prisoners.
-How did that all end up in a box of chocolates?
+Of course, can always celebrate love on this day.
+But it’s also a chance to commemorate all political prisoners.
+(How did that all end up in a box of chocolates?)

 The Belgians’ petition argues: “. . .
 No one would celebrate a human being for being human on Dec.
 10, Human's Rights Day!
 It is necessary to underline the fact that March 8 is a reminder that women's rights continue to be violated . . . equality is far from being achieved, and women continue to face gender-based discrimination daily.

 “Therefore, the name given to this day is very important, and it seems necessary to ensure that it be given the appropriate name, International Day for Women’s Rights.”